thies/total-return-to-real-estate/README.md

 For questions and clarifications about the files and routines, please contact korevaar@ese.eur.nl

 There are three separate folders:
-* [figures](figures) contains the main figures that are used in the paper, both in the main body of the paper and in the appendix.
+* [figures](figures) contains the main figures that are used in the paper, both in the main body of the paper and in the appendix,
-* [data](data) contains data files and
+* [data](data) contains data files, and
 * [code](code) all code.

 ## General series